 Visualization and quantitative significance test of baseline-dependent responses of bacterial species

+It is unknown how broad is the response (percentage of bacteria that responds to inulin)

+The magnitudes and rate of the responses of individual SCFAs were, however, vendor-specific.
+The most pronounced responses of individual SCFAs to inulin treatment were observed in mice from Guangdong; in contrast, mice from Beijing and Hunan showed mild increase in acetate and butyrate, whereas mice from Shanghai showed gradually increase in propionate (Fig 2A, S2).

 Thresholds used to define response or differentiate individuals vary based on the variables being measured and are generally not standardized .